scouturier/mcp/src/aws-location-mcp-server/README.md

 - **Reverse Geocode**: Convert coordinates to addresses
 - **Search Nearby**: Search for places near a specified location
 - **Open Now Search**: Search for places that are currently open
-- **Route Calculation**: Calculate routes between locations using AWS Location Service
+- **Route Calculation**: Calculate routes between locations with turn-by-turn directions
-- **Optimize Waypoints**: Optimize the order of waypoints for a route using AWS Location Service
+- **Waypoint Optimization**: Optimize the order of waypoints for efficient routing

 ## Prerequisites